Daily Diet and Energy

-The 2 PM slump, late-morning fatigue, the uncontrollable sugar craving at 4 PM: these energy crashes aren't inevitable.
-They're often the direct result of food choices that destabilize your blood sugar.
-By understanding the mechanisms and adjusting a few simple habits, you can maintain steady energy all day long.
+The 2 PM slump, late-morning fatigue, the uncontrollable craving for sugar at 4 PM: these energy crashes aren't inevitable.
+They are often the direct result of food choices that destabilize your blood sugar.
+By understanding the mechanisms and adjusting a few simple habits, you can maintain steady energy throughout the day.

 Steps